okyang/tinyOkayProjects/operation_game/ProjectGuide.md

 3. Tape copper tape around

 All `*.svg` files are the 2D drawings of each game piece.
 You can use these files to modify

-### 🎮 Assembling the Game Board

-1. Hot Glue 2 pieces of cardboard together and draw your patient
-2. In my case I have Panda Bear from We Bare Bears
-3. Trace out cutouts with a pencil using the lip pieces (`*lip.stl` files)
-    1. make sure you trace the inside of the lip and not the outside.
-That way you can hot glue your lip pieces to the board
-4. Cut out your traces using a box cuter
-5. Hot glue the lip pieces to the cutouts you just made
-6. Connect copper tape from all the lip pieces to the bottom right corner of the board
-7. Solder together the joints of the copper tape
-9. Solder a stranded wire (about 12" is a good amount) to the bottom right corner of the board
-10. (Optional) Using a multimeter, use the continuity test to check that everything is connected to each other

 ### 🔨 Putting it All Together